 With epoxy on your skin, never use acid or solvents to remove it.

-They may harm your skin in their own manner and you also have a possibility that epoxy may react badly with them and create more trouble rather than solving it.
+They may harm your skin in their own manner, and you also have a possibility that epoxy may react badly with them and create more trouble rather than solve it.

 Why Use Epoxy to Paint Over Plywood?